andreav/swgit/doc/intbr.rst

 When creating a branch, pulling, pushing or merging, everything happens in relation to the current integration branch.

-You can also do a subset of operation without it, but sooner or later an error message will appear requesting for setting it.
+You can also perform a subset of operations without it, but sooner or later a "Deny Scenario" will appear requesting to set it.

 On the other side, when working with an integration branch many operations will considerably speed up.